 SOLONAthens, approx. 640 - 560 B.C.

-Solon is considered one of the Seven Sages of Ancient Greece.
+Solon is ranked among the Seven Sages of ancient Greece.